mrcsmcln/pw/readme.md

 #### Printing additional information

-And, if you would like to see additional information you can opt in:
+And, if you would like to see additional information you can enable verbose logging:

 ```
 pw --verbose